 Problem Statement for Post-Quantum Multi-Algorithm PKI

-The post-quantum community (for example, surrounding the NIST PQC competition), is pushing for "hybridized" crypto that combines RSA/ECC with new primitives in order to hedge our bets against both quantum adversaries, and also algorithmic/mathematical breaks of the new primitives.
-After two stalled submissions, Entrust submitted a draft that acts as a semi-formal problem statement, and an overview of the three main categories of solutions.
+The post-quantum community (for example, surrounding the NIST PQC competition) is pushing for "hybridized" crypto that combines RSA/ECC with new primitives to hedge our bets against both quantum adversaries.
+It’s also advocating for algorithmic/mathematical breaks of the new primitives.
+After two stalled submissions, Entrust submitted a draft that acts as a semi-formal problem statement and an overview of the three main solution categories.

 How Post-Quantum Computing Will Affect Cryptography

 Properly designed digital signature schemes used for authentication will remain secure until the day a suitable quantum computer actually comes online.
 Today’s quantum computers are limited in size and, therefore, pose no threat to present-day cryptography.
 And several significant engineering obstacles must be overcome before the threat becomes real.